btemel/btemel/README.md

 # 💫 About Me:
-🔭 I’m currently working on anomaly detection in social media networks.<br>🤝 I’m looking for help with finding a job that aligns with my skills and goals.<br>🌱 I’m currently learning hot data science-related tools.<br>
+🔭 I’m currently working on anomaly detection in social media networks.<br>🤝 I’m looking for help with finding a job that aligns with my skills and goals.<br>🌱 I am a pro on self-management and a quick learner.
+I am a cheerful and solution oriented person with decent communication skills, and I have genuine interest in hot data science topics.
+Hence, I enjoy what I’m doing.<br>

 ## 🌐 Socials: